nshki/dotfiles/README.md

 Dotfiles
 ========

 This is my personal software setup repo.
+Currently is configured for ARM Macs only.

 # Install